-The School of Informatics and Computing student database enables students to check their academic degree information, add/drop minors, add/change specializations/cognates and apply to graduate.
+The School of Informatics and Computing student database enables students to check their academic degree information, add/drop minors, add/change specializations/cognates/concentrations and apply to graduate.
 Students are responsible for these actions.

-SolC Degree Requirements

-Intensive Writing (3 cr.)
+SolC Degree Requirements Intensive Writing (3 cr.)

 One intensive writing course at the 200 level or above after completing the English composition requirement.
 Intensive writing courses at IUB are defined by the College of Arts and Sciences.
 Students must check the listings for courses at http://college.indiana.edu/undergrad/courses.
+Students may also fulfill the Intensive Writing requirement by completing ENGR-E XXX Engineering Professionalization and Ethics which will be offered by Intelligent Systems Engineering in the near future.

 Intensive Writing credit will not be awarded for transfer courses and will not be awarded for written work in courses that are not listed as Intensive Writing unless special arrangements have been completed and approved prior to the relevant deadline.
 All special arrangements must be approved by the director of undergraduate studies in the respective division.
-The deadline for submitting a proposal to satisfy Intensive Writing by special arrangement is the end of the 2nd week of classes (for regular semester-length courses) and the end of the first week of classes for a summer session course.
+The deadline for submitting a proposal to satisfy Intensive Writing by special arrangement is the end of the 2nd week of classes

+(for regular semester-length courses) and the end of the first week of classes for a summer session course.

-Natural Science (12 cr.)
+Natural Science and Mathematics (30 cr.)
+Required Coursework: